-In fiscal year 2023, OGE also published a proposed regulation to modernize the Standards of Ethical Conduct for Employees of the Executive Branch (the Standards).
-The proposed amendments seek to update the Standards based on OGE's experience gained from application of the regulation since its inception, and to include the principles contained in Executive Order 13985 to advance equity.
+Ethics rules: In fiscal year 2024, OGE published a final rule to modernize the Standards of Ethical Conduct for Employees of the Executive Branch (the Standards).
+The final rule updated the Standards based on OGE's experience gained from application of the regulation since its inception, as well as based on the principles contained in Executive Order 14035 to advance equity.